PankratzLab/jFlow/README.md

 ----------------------
 Genvisis is a robust software package that takes advantage of unique compressed data structures to efficiently process, assess quality of, analyze, and visualize the intensity data from GWAS arrays.

 Specialized algorithms are used to call CNVs, and each algorithm uses its own approach.
-Genvisis allows a CNV to be inspected by visualizing boundaries overlaid with probe intensities
+Genvisis allows a CNV to be inspected by visualizing boundaries overlaid with probe intensities.

 Get started with the [Genvisis manual](https://github.com/PankratzLab/Genvisis/wiki/About-Genvisis).

-View the Change log [here](https://github.com/npankrat/Genvisis/blob/master/CHANGELOG.md)
+View the Change log [here](https://github.com/npankrat/Genvisis/blob/master/CHANGELOG.md).

 Building with Maven
 =====================